open-extension/spec/README.md

 The framework is currently composed of 3 components.

 1. **Open Extension Specification**: This current repo
-2. **Open Extension Framework**: Is the Framework that shall be implemented in the host application in order to implement and use the extensions.
+2. **Open Extension Framework**: Is the Framework that shall be implemented in the host application in order to implement and use the extensions. [repo](https://github.com/menvia/open-extension-framework)
-3. **Open Extension Kit**: Is a helper module to help developers to develop new extensions.
+3. **Open Extension Kit**: Is a helper module to help developers to develop new extensions. [repo](https://github.com/menvia/open-extension-kit)

+## Requirements

+The extensions shall be able to support the following use cases:
+- **Time-based extension-points**: defined and execute jobs like cron jobs (use cases: sync, payment verification, email or message sending, resending... )
+- **Event-based extension-points**: to features based on logs, monitoring and messaging.
+- **Function-based extension-points**: on active calls to be used as extension points in the middle of a process in which the result may be used by the actual application
+- **Logs**: enable the host to implement the log with errors, running history and information necessary to re-execute a function if necessary (may the log connectors be extensions itself)
+- **Metadata**: to have a standard way to list and document the extension and extension points.
+- **Permissions**: enable the host to show and get the acceptance of the permissions required by the extension to run.
+- **Privacy**: enable the host to show the privacy information to what data is shared with the extesion.
+- **Setup**: a way to install and restore extensions in live applications.

 ## Glossary